 And yet, the Bible also refers to God as three persons, such as in the Great Commission, "Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit."
 (Matthew 28:19)

 The clearest example of the threefold nature of God is when Jesus was baptized.
 "As soon as Jesus was baptized, he went up out of the water.
 At that moment heaven was opened, and he saw the Spirit of God descending like a dove and alighting on him.
 And a voice from heaven said, 'This is my Son, whom I love; with him I am well pleased.'"
 (Matthew 3:16-17.
-Also Mark 1:10-11, Luke 3:21-22) So, God the Father spoke from Heaven as God the Holy Spirit descended in the form of a dove onto God the Son, Jesus.
+Also Mark 1:10-11, Luke 3:21-22) So, God the Father spoke from Heaven while God the Holy Spirit descended in the form of a dove onto God the Son, Jesus.

 One way to help understand how one God can be three Persons is to think of an egg.
 It has three parts: shell, white and yolk, but it is one egg.